Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCode.md

 <a name="summary" />
 ## Summary ##

 By completing this demo, you have learned how to deploy a Node.js application to Azure from GitHub.
-Additionally, you have learned how provision Azure resources using the Node.js Azure CLI Resource Manager.
+Additionally, you have learned how to provision Azure resources using the Node.js Azure CLI Resource Manager.

 ---